-Heated seat covers are a bit different than traditional seat covers, as most of them are actually cushions that install over your seats and don’t provide full coverage.
+Heated seat covers are a bit different than traditional seat covers, as they’re cushions that install over your seats, not around, and don’t provide full coverage.
 Many of them are a narrower hourglass shape to stay out of the way of side bolsters and airbags.
-Still, they’ll do a fairly good job protecting the seats, even if you don’t need to use the warming or cooling features on your commute.
+Still, they’ll do a fairly good job protecting the seats, especially the bottom, in addition to heating.

 Table of contents

 - 1. Editor's Pick: HealthMate IN9438-2 12V Velour Winter Seat Cushion with Lumbar Support

 - How to Install Heated Seat Covers